 In recent decades human mobility has developed new dynamics and poses new social, economic and political challenges.
 The University of Oxford has played a leading role in the emerging field of migration research.
 The Centre on Migration, Policy and Society (COMPAS) is already a centre of gravity in Migration Studies within the UK.
 The establishment of COMPAS complemented the already-established Refugee Studies Centre (RSC), founded in 1982, and in 2006 the International Migration Institute (IMI) was established.
 Between them, the three centres have over 25 full-time researchers and draw in many more across the University.

 MSc Migration Studies

-Offered jointly by the School of Anthropology and the Oxford Department of International Development, the course draws on the intellectual resources of its two parent departments and the three world-leading migration research centres at Oxford (COMPAS,IMI and RSC).
+The programme is jointly offered by the School of Anthropology and Museum Ethnography (SAME) and the Oxford Department of International Development (ODID), the course draws on the intellectual resources of its two parent departments and two migration research centres at Oxford (COMPAS and IMI).